Lebeck, Missouri

 Unincorporated community in Missouri, U.S.

 Lebeck is an unincorporated community in Cedar County, in the U.S. state of Missouri.

 History

 A post office called Lebeck was established in 1871, and remained in operation until 1907.
 The community has the name of the local Lebeck family.

+Location

+Located northwest of El Dorado Springs.
+Drive 6.57 miles west on US highway 54, until you come to Missouri route DD.
+Turn left and you will go through 5 curves.
+After 2.2 miles, on the 6th curve, 60 Rd splits off of route DD.
+Lebeck is located at this junction.